ssato/python-anyconfig/README.rst

   .. code-block:: python

     {'a': 1, 'b': [{'c': 3}], 'd': {'e': "bbb", 'f': 3}}

+  This is the merge strategy choosen by default.

 * anyconfig.MS_DICTS_AND_LISTS: Merge dicts and lists recursively.
 That is, the
   following: